d11wtq/whittle/README.md

 need to write some specs on this and explore it fully myself before I document it.
 99% of users would never need to do such a thing.

+## More examples

+There are some runnable examples included in the examples/ directory.
+Playing around with these would probably be a useful exercise.

 ## TODO

   - Provide a more powerful (state based) lexer algorithm, or at least document how users can